My poetry is published in:

 The Bear’s Back

-Last night I dreamt a bear
+Last night I dreamt of a bear

-carries us through the forest
+who carries us through the forest

 on his back.

-His legs churn the mud,
+His paws churn the mud

-we cling to his fur,
+as we cling to his fur,

 he wants to bury us